8.5 week summer data science intensive, fully online

 Flexible Learning in a Fully Online Class:

-Summer students do not need to be resident on their campus during the term, but every student must have daily access to a computer and reliable, high speed internet from June 3 – July 26, 2019.
+Summer students do not need to be resident on their campus during the term, but every student must have daily access to a computer and reliable, high speed internet.
 Lectures, assignments, data labs, and projects will be conducted in a fully supported, virtual classroom environment with a mix of synchronous (scheduled) and asynchronous class sessions, breakouts, supported work-time, and online office hours.
 See FAQ and course policies above for more information.

 Registration Opens March 1st, 2022!

 If you are a student at a LACOL campus, contact your Liaison or Registrar for more information about enrollment and eligibility to receive full college credit through your home institution.